Talking Heads: Understanding Inter-layer Communication in Transformer Language Models: The Inhibition Channel is Crucial in Context Retrieval Tasks

 To complete this prompt, the model needs to recognize the item missing from the second list and retrieve it from the first list.
 By shuffling the second list and using a different sentence format, simple mechanisms (like pattern matching with induction heads) can not be relied on solely to solve the task.
 With this setup, we can very naturally increase the number of objects being considered.
 This lets us test not only \textit{if} the inhibition heads are used for indexing candidates, but whether this mechanism's behavior changes as it is strained by the number of comparisons that need to be made.
 The model has a strong bias to predict the last item, regardless of whether it is correct or not, which causes performance to drop, so we are also curious if the mechanism connects to that as well.

-We find that the inhibition heads are highly active on this task when predicting the last object, like the analysis in Section \ref{sec:intervention_exps} would predict.
+We find that the inhibition heads are highly active (large attention on non EOS tokens) on this task when predicting the last object, like the analysis in Section \ref{sec:intervention_exps} would predict.
 The heads attend to and inhibit the occurrences of all of the repeated object tokens.